IBM/nodejs-cloudant/openshift/docs/webhook-setup.md

-## Deploying code changes via Github Webhooks
+## Deploying code changes via Github Webhooks in Openshift

+If you created an application and Cloudant instance from the Openshift Service Catalog, you might be wondering how you can can start iterating on your application.
+All you need to set up Continuous Delivery with Openshift is a Github Webhook that will tell Openshift to automatically pull in your newest changes to build and deploy.

-The source code for this application is available to be forked from the [IBM Node.js Cloudant](https://github.com/IBM/nodejs-cloudant) repository.
-You may need to create a new deployment via the 'Node.js + IBM Cloudant' tile on the Service catalog with your forked repository if you haven't done so already.
-You can configure a webhook in your repository to make OpenShift automatically start a build whenever you push your code:
+If you would like app as working starting-point, the source code for this application is available to be forked from the [IBM Node.js Cloudant](https://github.com/IBM/nodejs-cloudant).
+You can use the 'Node.js + IBM Cloudant' tile on the Service catalog with your forked repository to create builds and deployments on Openshift.
+After you get a Deployment set up, you can configure a webhook in your repository to make OpenShift automatically start a build whenever you push your code:

 From the Web Console homepage, navigate to your project
 1. Click on Browse > Builds